-Tickets to the ninth annual Grove LobsterFest, set for Friday, June 15, will go on sale on May 15, at area banks and on-line at www.groverotary.org.
+Tickets to the ninth annual Grove LobsterFest, set for Friday, June 15, are on sale.
+Visit www.groverotary.org to purchase tickets.
 Organized by Grove Rotary, LobsterFest supports a wide range of charities and organizations in the community.

 Tickets to LobsterFest 2018 are $75 per person.
 Tables for 10 may be reserved in advance.
 In addition, groups will have the opportunity to reserve a table for $1,000, for which those guests will have their own wait staff during the evening.